 - Set specific times to exercise throughout the day as this makes it more likely you will actually do them.

 Difficult question and it depends…what kind of problem you have.

 - Stiffness and no pain.
 Physiotherapists classify this kind of problem as non-irritable, meaning the problem can cope with a lot of physical stress, producing little pain which settles quickly to normal.
 You can push this kind of condition fairly hard and often, such as 10 movements/stretches every two hours (if necessary), going right to the end of the movement.

 - Stiffness and pain.
-Here more care is needed, as the joint may be irritable so that exercise stirs up the pain.
-A good rule is: if the exercise does not cause significant pain for a significant period of time, then you have it about right.
+Here more care is needed, as the joint may be irritable and exercise stirs up the pain.
+A good rule is: if the exercise does not cause significant pain for a significant period of time afterwards, then you have it about right.
 You will be likely to feel some pain as you do the exercise and this is to be expected.

 - Pain.
-Significant pain can stop you wanting to move your joints and muscles, causing weakness and loss of movement.
+Significant pain can stop you from wanting to move your joints and muscles, causing weakness and loss of movement.
 Appropriate movement can help pain, range of movement and muscle power.
-Here we need to be careful to strike a balance between putting enough stress on the joints and muscles and increasing the pain.
+Here we need to be careful to strike a balance between putting enough stress on your joints and muscles and increasing your pain.
 A few movements a day may be enough for a very irritable joint.

 Pay Attention to Feedback from Your Body

-If you have no sense of strain or stretch at all when doing your exercises you may be doing nothing at all.
-You should be able to adjust the level of your exercises depending on how your pain or stiffness problem behaves.
+If you have no sense of strain or stretch when doing your exercises you may be doing nothing at all.
+Adjust the level of your exercises depending on how your pain or stiffness problem behaves.
 However, this is not always simple so if in doubt get the opinion of a physiotherapist or other manual therapist.